Gummy Vitamin Trends 2024: What Manufacturing Teams Are Quietly Fixing

 1) Water activity replaces “moisture %” as the stability conversation

 A lot of gummy projects still lean heavily on a single number: moisture content.
-But moisture % doesn’t tell the full story.
-The more useful metric is water activity (aw)-how much water is actually “available” to drive texture changes, stickiness, or stability issues over time.
+But moisture % doesn't tell the whole story.
+The more useful metric is water activity (aw)—how much water is actually “available” to drive texture changes, stickiness, or stability issues over time.
+Two gummies can hit the same moisture target and still behave very differently in the bottle.
+That's why more teams now treat water activity as a real control point.

 Water activity can influence: